6 Mistakes to Avoid in Dark UI Design

 Bright surfaces can overpower the rest of the design, making the interface feel inconsistent.
 Users are not used to bright surfaces when using a dark Ul since big, bright surfaces glow too brightly compared to the rest of the Ul.

-Don’t Rely on Shadows
+Don’t rely on shadows

 Leave shadows for the light mode!
 To show depth and elevation in dark mode, use overlapping of elements, different color contrasts, and opacities.